memo/ofxMSATensorFlow/README.md

 ### Protobuf
 Is a PITA.
 Protobuf has caused endless pain for me on various projects.
-Usually due to version issues.
+As far as I understand, protobuf is a library for serialization, and generates headers based on message serialization structure defined in .proto files.
+It's a nice idea, but is incredibly sensistive to versions.
+I.e. it doesn't seem backwards compatible so if you're using a library compiled with one version of protobuf with headers generated from an ever so slightly different version, it'll fail.
 Tensorflow requires >v3.
 Public release is v2.6.1.
 So if you have that installed somewhere on your system it might break things.
 The instructions above should install v3+ (v3.0.0.a3 at time of writing) from source.
 But if you run into problems mentioning protobuf, it's probably a version conflict.
+The below should fix it, BUT it might break other software which requires older versions of protobuf.
+Running isolated environments would be your best bet in that case.
+JOY.

-#### Python
+#### Protobuf problems in Python

 If you have problems in python regarding protobuf (e.g. when importing) try the below: